ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

      `db2cli writecfg add -dsn <alias> -database BLUDB -host <hostname> -port 50000`

-2. To start CLPPlus with a connection to a Data Virtualization database that uses the entries in the `db2dsdriver.cfg` file, run the following command:
+2. To start CLPPlus with a connection to a Data Virtualization instance that uses the entries in the `db2dsdriver.cfg` file, run the following command:

    - Windows environments: